-- 1. In the event you locate an item that appears to be an explosive device, notify the nearest staff member by word of mouth. - 2.
-If made aware of an explosive device by phone, DO NOT hang up. - 3.
+- I. In the event you locate an item that appears to be an explosive device, notify the nearest staff member by word of mouth. - 2.
+If made aware of an explosive device by phone, DO NOT hang up the phone. - 3.
 DO NOT UNDER ANY CIRCUMSTANCES TOUCH OR DISTURB THE ITEM IN QUESTION.